 “Forest Days gives children the ability to get their energy out in a productive way and in a safe environment.
 I believe children need a space to release energy in order to be calm when back in their classrooms.
 Also, they get to explore the world and learn things on their own.”

 Forest Days Guiding Principles

-Our Forest Days Director leads weekly outdoor learning and exploration in the neighboring arboretum, walking distance from the school.
+Our Forest Days facilitators lead weekly outdoor learning and exploration in the neighboring wild spaces, either on the school grounds or within walking distance of the school.
 Program includes direct work with teachers and children, documentation of child-led learning, on-going collaboration with staff in support of curricular goals, parent involvement, and supplemental nature-based teacher training.

 The pilot program in 2018-2019 was offered at a Title 1 public school in the heart of Philadelphia, serving two kindergarten classes and four teachers.
 We have since expanded to serve two additional elementary schools in Philadelphia serving children in K-3rd grades.
 In 2022-23, we partnered with a nonprofit preschool that adjoins a Title 1 public school in Falls Church, VA serving six classes of children, ages 2-4 years old.
 We also partnered with Baltimore-area Judy Centers in Spring 2023 to pilot a program for parents and their children, ages 6 weeks to 4 years old.
 In 2023-24, we are excited to establish Forest Days in a Baltimore area Title 1 school.